DSXiangLi/DecryptPrompt/README.md

   - Detecting Pretraining Data from Large Language Models
   - Scalable Extraction of Training Data from (Production) Language Models
   - Rethinking Benchmark and Contamination for Language Models with Rephrased Samples
+- 通用评估
+  - G-EVAL: NLG Evaluation using GPT-4 with Better Human Alignment

 ### 推理优化(inference)
 - Fast Transformer Decoding: One Write-Head is All You Need
 - Fast Inference from Transformers via Speculative Decoding